 This is a desk for my wife, Nancy.
 She wanted the simplest table possible and selected these hairpin legs to complement the top that I made.

 Sharpening is what I would call a foundational skill in wood working.
 Sharp tools are essential to any type of hand work, but sharpening is not an end in itself.
 We will sharpen the tools and then put them to work and re-sharpen as necessary.
-We will explore several ways to sharpen chisels and hand planes and we’ll also learn to lay out and fit a mortise and tenon joint and to flatten and smooth a panel.
+We will explore several ways to sharpen chisels and hand planes and flatten and smooth a hardwood panel which we will finish as a small cutting board.

-Below is the prospectus for this class that I submitted to John.
-It should give some idea of what to expect.
+Below is the prospectus for this class that I submitted to John when we planned this class for the Fall semester.
+It should give some idea of what to expect, although we will probably concentrate more on tuning and using hand planes.

 My friend and student at Alamance Community College, Ray Schwartz, has completed his project turning balusters for a home restoration.
 While working on this project, Ray mentioned that he had some trouble using the parting tool and roughing out gouge while making the cylinder between the square ends.
 He was working in Western Red Cedar which has a tendency to split under any circumstances, but which is fairly weather resistant making it a good choice for porch balusters.
 I made this video to give him some ideas on approaching these problems with different woods.
 I was using ash, a wood that presents different problems than cedar, but which is also challenging at times.
 Ray found that putting masking tape on the square before turning helped keep from breaking the corners off.